Organised crime in the Netherlands

-Organized crime in the Netherlands, sometimes called penose (Dutch: penoze) is the organised criminal underbelly in Amsterdam and other major cities.
-Penose usually means the organizations formed by criminals of Dutch descent.
+Organised crime in the Netherlands, sometimes called penose (Dutch: penoze) is the organised criminal underbelly in Amsterdam and other major cities.
+Penose usually means the organisations formed by criminals of Dutch descent.
 It is a slang word coming from the old Amsterdam Bargoens language.

-Origin of the word
+Origin of the word penose

-Organized crime in the Netherlands goes back to the 18th century when organised groups of thieves, pimps and shady travelling salesmen created a cant language named Bargoens to communicate with each other.
+Organised crime in the Netherlands goes back to the 18th century when organised groups of thieves, pimps and shady travelling salesmen created a cant language named Bargoens to communicate with each other.

 Penonze has in origins in the Hebrew word "parnasa", meaning livelihood.
 Until this day the word penoze (which arose from Bargoens) is still used by some people to describe the Dutch underworld in which the organised crime bosses thrive.
-The word is mostly used in Amsterdam, but has also spread to other big cities in the Netherlands such as The Hague, Rotterdam or Eindhoven.
+The word is mostly used in Amsterdam, but has also spread to other big cities in the Netherlands such as The Hague or Rotterdam.